evertonmendes/Computational-modeling-in-graphs/README.md

 Final Project

-    Given a DAG(Direct Acyclic Graph), which each vertex have two parents or none.
+    Given a DAG(Directed Acyclic Graph), which each vertex have two parents or none.
     A - Find vertexs wih no parents.
     B - Find sink vertexs.
     C - Find sink vertexs whose parents are descendant of 1.